-coordination committee shall consist of an even number of six members, equally representing the employer and the employees.
+Employers with 30 or more employees must form a workplace coordination committee, which shall be notified to the relevant Township Conciliation Body by filling Form A. The workplace coordination committee shall consist of an even number of six (6) members, equally representing the employer and the employees.
 The employees' representatives shall be elected by the employees.
 In case of unionised employees, the labour organisation may nominate candidates.